 A will should be reviewed at least every three years and every time there’s a life-changing event, for example when a couple has a child or their children become adults, says Howard Harris, a chartered accountant and director at accountancy firm Charterhouse.

 “Once you’ve got a will, it’s easy to amend – you can rewrite parts of it with something called a codicil.”

 Making a will can take a weight off your mind.

 “If you complete a properly-arranged will, you’ll have the peace of mind knowing that your assets will go to the correct people,” Engleman explains

 “Most of my clients, after they get their wills attested, tell me: ‘I’m so pleased we’ve done that – we should have done it years ago.’”

 Writing a will puts a person in the driving seat for the many important decisions, not just in their lives, but also those of their families and friends.
 Once written, many feel a great sense of relief when they can cross it off their ‘to do’ list - but make sure you update it when you need to.

-The Money Advice Service, Top 5 ways to cut your Inheritance Tax, https://www.moneyadviceservice.org.uk/en/articles/top-five-ways-to-cut-your-inheritance-tax
+The Moneyhelper, 5 ways to cut your rel="noopener noreferrer" Inheritance Tax, https://www.moneyhelper.org.uk/en/family-and-care/death-and-bereavement/a-guide-to-inheritance-tax